-It is well recognised that smoking and the effects of tobacco are harmful for the body.
-In almost every area, tobacco smoke is proven to have a negative health effect, including:
+It is well recognised that smoking and the effects of tobacco are harmful to the body.
+In almost every area, tobacco smoke is proven to have negative health effects, including:

 - Mood and emotional wellbeing